legenddaniel/roman-converter-cash-register/README.md

 - Responsive Navigation Bar

 As the width of the window becomes less than 576px the navigation bar will be replaced by a hamburger menu which is commonly seen on mobile Apps.

+- Browser Test

+The text below the progress bar will change according to which browser you are using, and also that if your browser support localStorage.

 ### Roman Converter